 - Creates/starts/stops/deletes virtual servers

 - Resizes CPU and storage

 - Manages virtual servers through a console session

 - Allows virtual servers to be restored from a backup

 - Allows the creation of custom templates from virtual server backups, for future deployment of new virtual servers

 - Displays your CPU usage and network utilization

-Compute resources are KVM and VMware-powered servers running on bare metal, with CentOS Linux as the management operating system.
+Compute resources are Xen, KVM, or VMware-powered servers running on bare metal, with CentOS Linux as the management operating system.
 This ensures highly efficient use of available hardware and complete isolation of virtual server processes.
 The management OS controls virtual servers as well as handling network/disk connectivity, monitoring, IP address anti-spoofing and more.

 - Provide system resources such as CPU, memory, and network